 Cathy was born and raised in Southern Alberta.
 She moved with her family to Red Deer in 2010.
 Her professional background is in administration and accounts receivable in the private sector.
 She has been a volunteer board member with the Red Deer Community Band Society since 2015.
 Cathy thoroughly enjoys supporting other non-profit organizations in Red Deer along with the Royals membership.
 She is a new member to the CASASC admin team as is truly honoured to put her skills to work in support of the larger community in Central Alberta.
 She is excited to join the team and expand her awareness of the services and supports the Centre offers the region.

-BA in Professional Communication, Dipl.
-Journalism, Communications Specialist
+BA Professional Communication, Dipl.
+Journalism, Communications and Administrative Coordinator

 Sarah has a degree in professional communication and a diploma in journalism.
 Her background includes working as a journalist and editor in Central Alberta, administration and supporting not-for-profits in fundraising, event management, public relations and communications.
 She has been on the CASASC team for over three years and enjoys supporting a dynamic team and worthwhile cause.